Factur-X Validation for the French e-invoicing reform

 Which Factur-X profiles does the API validate?

-The API validates all five Factur-X profiles: MINIMUM, BASIC WL, BASIC, EN 16931, and EXTENDED.
+The API validates all five Factur-X profiles defined by FNFE-MPE: MINIMUM, BASIC WL, BASIC, EN 16931, and EXTENDED.
 The declared profile is detected automatically from the XML SpecificationIdentifier and the corresponding XSD schema and Schematron rules are applied.
+Because Factur-X is the French branding of the same hybrid PDF/A-3 plus CII format as ZUGFeRD, a valid Factur-X file is by construction a valid ZUGFeRD file.

-What is the difference between error and warning in the response?
+What is the relationship between Factur-X and ZUGFeRD?

-Does validation check the PDF/A-3b layer or only the XML?
+Does validation check the PDF/A-3 layer or only the XML?